-- 17. Therefore, in Christ Jesus I have something to boast about: the things of God. - 18.
-I will not presume to speak of any of the things that Christ has not wrought through me to bring about the obedience of Gentiles in word and deed, - 19. with mighty signs and wonders by the power of the Spirit of God.
-So, as for me, from Jerusalem and beyond, as far as Illyricum, I have fully preached the good news of Christ, - 20. striving thus to preach the good news, not where Christ has been named, lest I build upon another man's foundation, - 21. but, as it is written, "That which had not been told them of him shall they see, and those who had not heard shall understand." - ¶22.
-And for that reason, I have been prevented many times from coming to you, - 23. but now, no longer having a place in these parts, and for many years having an earnest desire to come to you, - 24. if and when I go to Spain, I will come to you, for I hope to visit you on my way through and to be helped by you on my journey there, once I have enjoyed your company for a while. - 25.
-But now, I am going to Jerusalem to do a service to the saints, - 26. for Macedonia and Achaia were pleased to make a contribution for the poor among the saints who are in Jerusalem. - 27.
-They were pleased, it is true, and yet, they are their debtors.
+- 18. I will not presume to speak of any of the things that Christ has not wrought through me to bring about the obedience of Gentiles in word and deed, - 19. with mighty signs and wonders by the power of the Spirit of God.
+So, as for me, from Jerusalem and beyond, as far as Illyricum, I have fully preached the good news of Christ, - 20. striving thus to preach the good news, not where Christ is known, lest I build upon another man's foundation, - 21. but, as it is written, "That which had not been told them of him, they shall see, and those who had not heard shall understand."

+¶22.
+For that reason also have I been prevented many times from coming to you,

+- 23. but now, no longer having a place in these parts, and for many years having an earnest desire to come to you, - 24. if and when I go to Spain, I will come to you, for I hope to visit you on my way through, and to be helped by you on my journey there, once I have enjoyed your company for a while. - 25.
+But now, I am going to Jerusalem to minister to the saints, - 26. for Macedonia and Achaia were pleased to make a contribution for the poor among the saints who are in Jerusalem. - 27.
+They were pleased, it is true, but they are their debtors.
 For since the Gentiles have partaken of their spiritual things, they ought also to minister to them with natural things. - 28.
-So then, when I have finished this and sealed this fruit to them, I will go on to Spain by way of you. - 29.
-And I know that when I come to you, I will come in the fullness of the blessing of the gospel of Christ. - ¶30.
+So then, when I have finished this and sealed this fruit to them, I will leave and go by you to Spain. - 29.
+And I know that when I come to you, I will come in the fulness of the blessing of the gospel of Christ. - ¶30.
 Now, I entreat you, brothers, by our Lord Jesus Christ, and in the Spirit's love, to strive together with me in prayers to God for me, - 31. that I might be delivered from those in Judea who do not believe and that my service to the saints in Jerusalem might be acceptable, - 32. so that by the will of God, I might come to you with joy, and together with you be refreshed. - 33.
 The God of peace be with you all.
-Amen.
+Amen..